 This is a guest blog by Jamie Branch, Corrosion Engineer at Apellix.

-To learn more about Apellix and how software can be used to solve industrial IoT challenges, register for the webinar on 5th December 2018 by clicking here.
+To find out more about how using software can solve industrial IoT challenges, register for Apellix’s webinar on 5th December 2018 by clicking here.

-The post Collaborative robots – Cobots and the changing nature of work appeared first on Ubuntu Blog.Ubuntu is available in Cloud Server Linux.
+The post Innovating toward safety: computer controlled aerial robotic systems appeared first on Ubuntu Blog.Ubuntu is available in Cloud Server Linux.
 Contact us to find out our latest offers!